krother/academis/posts/sicklecell.md

 ### 3.6 Extract sequence features

-Print all features of the L26452 entry.
-Use the field r.features on a SeqRecord object.
+Print all features of the entry `L26452`.
+Use the field `r.features` on a `SeqRecord` object.

 ### 3.7 Extract exons

-Print all exon features, their attributes start, end and nofuzzy_start, nofuzzy_end.
+Print all exon features, their attributes `start`, `end` and `nofuzzy_start`, `nofuzzy_end`.
 Use the latter as indices to extract portions of the complete sequence.
 Concatenate all exon sequences to a single string.
-#

 ### 3.8 Display the beta-globin protein sequence

 Transcribe and translate the concatenated exon sequence and print it.